tourkaman/PDC-support-web/documents/running/managing_files/lustre.rst

 Check disk usage and quota
 --------------------------

-You can see how much data and how many files you currently have stored in Klemming using the command:
+You can see how much data and how many files you currently have stored in Lustre using the command:
 ::
   lfs quota -u $USER /cfs/klemming

-There are currently no disk quotas enforced on Klemming, but remember that Klemming is only intended for **temporary storage**, and should not be used for long term storage.
+There are currently no disk quotas enforced on Lustre, but remember that Lustre is only intended for **temporary storage**, and should not be used for long term storage.
 And while it can handle large amounts of data well, it can not handle too many files, so please keep the number of files down.
-Only files needed by, or were recently produced by, jobs running on PDC compute resources should be on Klemming.
+Only files needed by, or were recently produced by, jobs running on PDC compute resources should be on Lustre.

 Tranfer nodes
 -------------

 For more information on how to transfer files to, from and between PDC's resources please check here.
-There are dedicated machines for moving data in and out of Klemming.
+There are dedicated machines for moving data in and out of Lustre.
 The recommended way is to use Tegner for this to not overload other resources, e.g. the login node of Beskow.

 Characteristics of a Lustre file system
 ---------------------------------------

-Lustre file systems such as Klemming perform quite differently to local disks that are common on other machines.
+Lustre file systems perform quite differently to local disks that are common on other machines.
 Lustre was developed for providing fast access to the large data files needed for large parallel applications.
 They are particularly bad at dealing with small files and with doing many small operations on these files and those cases should be avoided as much as possible.